earl86/docs/docs/guides/postgres/scaling/horizontal-scaling/overview/index.md

 # Horizontal Scaling Overview

-This guide will give you an overview of how KubeDB enterprise operator scales up/down the number of members of a `Postgres` group replication.
+This guide will give you an overview of how KubeDB enterprise operator scales up/down the number of members of a `Postgres` instance.

 ## Before You Begin